Lori Wallach: Director, Global Trade Watch

 Miranda Becker, Program Associate

-Miranda Becker is Program Associate for Public Citizen’s Global Trade Watch, where she manages the website, development, and other program needs.
+Miranda Becker is Program Associate for Public Citizen's Global Trade Watch, where she manages the website, development, and other program needs.
 Prior to joining Global Trade Watch, she worked with the U.S. House Committee on Education and the Workforce to educate Congressional staff on corporate-biased trade deals and labor abuses in the garment and fishing industries.
-Previously, Miranda had also joined the team of several electoral campaigns, including that of Virginia Governor Terry McAuliffe, where she served as a Deputy Field Organizer and Staging Location Director.
+Previously, Miranda worked on the teams of several electoral campaigns, including that of Virginia Governor Terry McAuliffe, where she served as a Deputy Field Organizer and Staging Location Director.
 She received a B.A. from Wesleyan University and a Master of Philosophy in Development Studies from Cambridge University.

 Jessa Boehner, International Program Associate

 Jessa Boehner is International Program Associate for Public Citizen's Global Trade Watch, where she assists the international campaigns director with GTW's international program work.
 She first joined Global Trade Watch's full-time staff in July of 2011 as a Legislative Assistant/Scheduler.
 Previously, she coordinated a bilingual educational enrichment program in her hometown of Gettysburg, Pennsylvania.
 As an undergraduate intern at Global Trade Watch, she had the opportunity to star in a video highlighting the issue of tax havens in Panama that was featured on the front page of The Huffington Post.
 Boehner has also volunteered with Fundacion Origen, an organization working in solidarity with the indigenous population in Puebla, Mexico.
 She earned a B.A. in International Studies and a minor in the Spanish language from American University.

-Melanie Foley is Global Trade Watch’s Legislative Assistant and Scheduler.
-She previously worked as Legislative Policy and Research Assistant for the environmental non-profit, Appalachian Voices.
-In that capacity, she educated congressional offices and wrote extensively on big coal’s efforts to subvert regulatory measures against mountaintop removal coal mining.
+Melanie Foley is Global Trade Watch's Program Associate and Intern Manager.
+She joined the GTW team in the Summer of 2013 as a Legislative Assistant and Scheduler.
+Before that, as a Legislative Policy and Research Assistant for the environmental non-profit, Appalachian Voices, she educated congressional offices and wrote extensively on big coal's efforts to subvert regulatory measures against mountaintop removal coal mining.
 During college, she worked on Capitol Hill as a legislative intern, and on the Potomac River as an outdoor adventure sports instructor.
 She attended the University of Maryland, where she earned a B.A. in Government and Politics and a Master in Public Policy.

 Patrick Gleeson, Trade and Policy Researcher